Mississippi: ELL Resources

 Mississippi Association of Educators is a National Education Association State Affiliate that regularly lobbies legislators for the resources schools need, campaigns for higher professional standards for the teaching profession, and files legal actions to protect academic freedom and the rights of school employees.

-Mississippi does not yet have a Seal of Biliteracy.
+Mississippi is considering the Seal of Biliteracy.
 The Seal of Biliteracy is an award given by a school, district, or state in recognition of students who have studied and attained proficiency in two or more languages by high school graduation.
 If you are aware of schools or districts that have adopted the Seal of Biliteracy in the state, send an update to the official Seal of Biliteracy site!

 Historical National and State PreK-12 Total and ELL Enrollment Numbers: 1997-1998 to 2007-2008.
 Migration Policy Institute: migrationpolicy.org/sites/default/files/language_portal/statecharts.xlsx